pooja-rak/Research-Genius-/README.md

 # Research-Genius-AI

-ResearchGenius AI is an intelligent research assistant designed to help students, researchers, and academicians identify unique research topics, discover research gaps, and improve the quality of their work using AI-powered analysis.
+ResearchGenius AI is an intelligent research assistant designed to help students, researchers, and academicians identify unique research topics, discover research gaps, and improve the quality of their work using AI-powered analysiss.

 ---